gcapes/git-course/05-branching.md

  together.

  Why is this useful?
-Suppose we've developed some software and now we want to add some new features to it but we're not sure yet whether we'll keep them.
+Suppose we've developed some software and now we want to try out some new ideas but we're not sure yet whether we'll keep them.
 We can then create a branch 'feature1' and keep our master branch clean.
 When we're done developing the feature and we are sure that we want to include it in our program, we can merge the feature branch with the master branch.